Reptile: Vision

 Most reptiles are diurnal animals.
 The vision is typically adapted to daylight conditions, with color vision and more advanced visual depth perception than in amphibians and most mammals.

 Reptiles usually have excellent vision, allowing them to detect shapes and motions at long distances.
-They often have only a few Rod cells and have poor vision in low-light conditions.
-At the same time they have cells called "double cones" which give them sharp color vision and enable them to see ultraviolet wavelengths.
-In some species, such as blind snakes, vision is reduced.
+They often have poor vision in low-light conditions.
+Birds, crocodiles and turtles have three types of photoreceptor: rods, single cones and double cones, which gives them sharp color vision and enables them to see ultraviolet wavelengths.
+The lepidosaurs appear to have lost the duplex retina and only have a single class of receptor that is cone-like or rod-like depending on whether the species is diurnal or nocturnal.
+In many burrowing species, such as blind snakes, vision is reduced.

 Many lepidosaurs have a photosensory organ on the top of their heads called the parietal eye, which are also called third eye, pineal eye or pineal gland.
 This "eye" does not work the same way as a normal eye does as it has only a rudimentary retina and lens and thus, cannot form images.
 It is, however, sensitive to changes in light and dark and can detect movement.

 Some snakes have extra sets of visual organs (in the loosest sense of the word) in the form of pits sensitive to infrared radiation (heat).
 Such heat-sensitive pits are particularly well developed in the pit vipers, but are also found in boas and pythons.
 These pits allow the snakes to sense the body heat of birds and mammals, enabling pit vipers to hunt rodents in the dark.